Practical 3: RISC-V Coding and Procedures

 6. Modify p3.asm so that the largest element of A is swapped with the last element of A. Be sure to adequately test your modified program.
 Hint: change the elements and size of A, then check your results in the Data segment.

-7. Q If you repeatedly apply your modified program to the subarrays of A from 0 to \( N-i \) where \(i\) is the number of times you've applied your program, what is the final state of A?
+7. (Q) If you repeatedly apply your modified program to the subarrays of A from 0 to \( N-i \) where \(i\) is the number of times you've applied your program, what is the final state of A?

-4 Making a procedure
+4 Writing and calling a procedure (p4)

 1. Open the files p4/p4-loop.asm and p4/p4-swap.asm in RARS.